- § 9001C

 (e) The Department, through the Chief Information Officer, shall provide reasonable staff support to assist the Council in performing its duties under this title.73 Del.
 Laws, c.
 217, § 1; 74 Del.
 Laws, c.
 128, § 11; 77 Del.
 Laws, c.
 105, §§ 2, 3; 82 Del.
 Laws, c.
 185, § 1; 83 Del.
 Laws, c.
 307, § 1;

 The duties of the Council are as follows:

 (3) By November 15 of each year, the Council shall make recommendations to the Director of the Office of Management and Budget regarding the funding of technology for the coming fiscal year.
-Prior to making its recommendations to the Director of the Office of Management and Budget, the Council shall confer with the Director of the Office of Management and Budget regarding the demands placed upon the state budget by nontechnology funding needs.
+Prior to making its recommendations, the Council shall confer with the Director of the Office of Management and Budget regarding the demands placed upon the state budget by nontechnology funding needs.

-(4) Forward funding recommendations made pursuant to paragraph (3) of this section to the Governor in their entirety.
+(4) Forward funding recommendations made under paragraph (3) of this section to the Governor in their entirety.

-(5) Enforce active project management, review the progress of current projects to determine if they are on budget and have met their project milestones, and when necessary, recommend the termination of projects.
+(5) Enforce active project management; review the progress of current projects to determine if the projects are on budget and have met project milestones; and, when necessary, recommend the termination of projects.

 Any misnomer shall not defeat or annul any gift, grant, devise or bequest to the Department if it sufficiently appears by the will, conveyance or other writing that the party making the same intended to pass and convey thereby to the Department or to any commission, board, department, authority, council or agency, to which, by this chapter, the powers, duties and functions have been transferred to the Department, the estate or interest therein expressed or described.73 Del.
 Laws, c.
 86, § 1; 74 Del.
 Laws, c.
 128, § 11; 82 Del.
 Laws, c.
 185, § 1;